-In Q2, construction began on schemes totalling 2.2m sq ft – more than double the volume recorded in Q1 and the largest quarterly total for almost two years.
+In Q2, construction began on schemes totalling 2.2m sq ft – more than double the volume recorded in Q1 and the largest quarterly total for

 “We saw a range of developers start speculative construction during Q2,” says Gerald Eve research partner Steve Sharman.